-An explanation of forward and reverse pipetting techniques to get the highest quality data out of your qNano system.
+An explanation of forward and reverse pipetting techniques to get the highest quality data out of your TRPS system.

 Forward pipetting is the most commonly use pipetting technique, and most users will already be familiar with this.
-In the context of using the qNano system, this technique should be used for all particle dilution and dispensing.
+In the context of TRPS, this technique should be used for all particle dilution and dispensing.

 - To reduce the error associated with your concentration results, always use calibrated pipettes.